mateuszfl/docs/products/extensions/b2b/b2b-components/employee-management/guides/README.md

 # Guides

 The following articles guide you on creating your own permissions via app or plugin for the b2b components (Employee management).

+//TODO to accomodate more topics, the description above needs to be changed.